anupdsouza/anupdsouza.github.io/_posts/2024-01-04-multimodal-chat-with-gemini.md

 ![image](/assets/images/post12/multimodal-chat-code.png)

-Reusing the chat interface code from the previous post along with some modifications in order to show images as well, we finally get this:
+Reusing the chat interface code from the previous post along with some updates to allow users to pick photos(limited to 3 for this example) with the photo picker, we finally get this:

 ![image](/assets/images/post12/multimodal-chat.png)